kmung/csc351-os-ext2/README.md

 ### FS Block Size
 The FS shall use 4KB block size and for each time a file needs to be lengthened, it shall allocate 8 more blocks.

+## The Shell
+The shell should be similar in behavior as the Bourne shell.

 ## Git basics
 ### Installing Git
 [Git Documentation](https://git-scm.com/docs)